sayar/RedisMVA/module1_intro_kv_dbs/README.md

 --------
 ## Objectives

-By the end of this module you will be able to understand the difference between key-value stores, structured databases and SQL databases.
+By the end of this module, you will be able to understand the difference between key-value stores, structured databases and SQL databases.

 ## Introduction

 [Key-Value Stores](http://en.wikipedia.org/wiki/NoSQL#Key-value_stores) are a type of data store that organize data differently from your traditional SQL store.
 The fundamental data model of a key-value store is the associative array (a.k.a. a map, a dictionary or a hash).
 It is a collection of key-value pairs where the key is unique in the collection.
 A key can be an ID or a name or anything you want to use as an identifier.
 The value can be anything.
 Rather than storing data into a variety of tables and columns like in SQL stores, key-value stores split a data model into a collection of data structures such as key-value strings, lists, hashes, sets, etc...
 Although it may sound simplistic, you can build  more complex data structures on top of key-values.

-Redis focuses on high performance and a simple querying language that is really just a set of data retrieval commands (See Module 2).
+Redis focuses on high performance and a simple querying language that is just a set of data retrieval commands (See Module 2).
 Unlike SQL, there are no worries about writing complex queries.

 The nature of key-value stores makes them best suited to operate as caches or data structure stores and in situations that are performance sensitive.
 As previously mentioned, you can build more advanced data structures on top of key-value pairs.
 You can also use the high performance to build queues or publish-subscribe mechanisms (See Module 6).

-Key-value stores fall under the NoSQL family of databases, they don't use SQL and have a flexible schema.
+Key-value stores fall into the NoSQL family of databases, they don't use SQL and have a flexible schema.
 Your application defines the key-value pairs and can change the definition at any time.
-It's up to you to decide how your data is stored.
+You decide how to store your data!

 ## Tabular Structured Data vs Key-Value Structure